Key takeaways

 What Is a Liquidity Management Dashboard, India Context

-A liquidity management dashboard India gives real-time visibility into cash positions, short term projections, and working capital KPIs like runway, DSO, DPO, and aging buckets.
-Think of it as a financial control room, one screen for consolidated cash, one for receivable collections, one for upcoming payables.
+A liquidity management dashboard gives Indian businesses real-time visibility into cash positions, short term projections, and working capital KPIs like runway, DSO, DPO, and aging buckets.
+Think of it as a financial control room: one screen for consolidated cash, one for receivable collections, one for upcoming payables.

-India’s statutory nuances, GST reconciliation, UPI volumes, TDS and TCS, and multi-GSTIN operations, demand dashboards that are natively aware of local compliance and accounting systems.
-Most global tools miss these details, while India-first solutions integrate with Tally and Zoho Books, tag transactions correctly, and keep daily workflows simple.
+India's statutory nuances, GST reconciliation, UPI volumes, TDS and TCS, and multi-GSTIN operations, demand dashboards that are natively aware of local compliance and accounting systems.
+Most global tools miss these details.
+India first solutions integrate with Tally, tag transactions correctly, and keep daily workflows simple.

 Must-Have Capabilities for Indian Businesses